Ferie/Vida-exercise/README.md

 ###### Build the app to make it work

 - Run `npm install` or another package manager like `yarn`.
+- Then run `gulp` to build the code: this will create the `dist` folder.
 - Start the server with `node server`.
-- Then run `gulp` to build the code: this will create the `dist` folder.
-- Open `localhost:9010` to see the app working.
+- Open `localhost:9010` to see the app running.

 ###### Authorization credentials

 > User: `codingtest@vida.co.uk`
 Password: `CodingExercise`

+**Note: Vida APIs are no more working so the credetials are now wrong.
+As I left the company a couple of years ago, I cannot provide any new ones.**